 2. Tungsten: One of the Hardest Materials to Machine

 Tungsten is widely known for its hardness and is one of the toughest materials to CNC machine.
-This metal has a very high melting point and excellent strength.
-These qualities make it perfect for applications in aerospace, military, and high-temperature environments.
+Tungsten’s high melting point and strength make it ideal for aerospace, military, and high-temperature applications..
 However, these same qualities also make it extremely difficult to machine.

 Tungsten’s hardness can quickly wear out cutting tools, and its brittleness makes it prone to chipping during machining.
 Operators must use specialized techniques and tools designed specifically for tungsten to achieve a successful outcome.